RelNucAs/bns_nurates/README.md

 Code description:

-main.cpp contains all the key routines for calculating the opacities.

-To create an exe:

-g++ -o nu_rates main.cpp -I.

-You can also do make in the main folder that contains the makefile which creates a exe with the name nu_rates.
+For the moment main.cpp computes the (energy-integrated) emissivity and number emissivity for (anti)electron neutrinos along a 1D CCSN profile.

+Use Makefile to compile the main file.